 PERSON — Any individual, group of individuals, association, partnership, corporation, company, business organization, trust, estate, the commonwealth or political subdivision thereof to the extent subject to Town bylaws, administrative agency, public or quasi-public corporation or body, the Town of Winchendon, and any other legal entity, its legal representatives, agents, or assigns.

-POINT SOURCE — Any discernible, confined, and discrete conveyance, including but not limited to, any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, or container from which pollutants are or may be discharged.
+POINT SOURCE — Any discernible, confined, and discrete conveyance, including, but not limited to, any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, or container from which pollutants are or may be discharged.

 POST-DEVELOPMENT — The conditions that reasonably may be expected or anticipated to exist after completion of the land development activity on a specific site or tract of land.
-Post-development refers to the phase of a new development or redevelopment project after completion, and does not refer to the construction phase of a project.
+"Post-development" refers to the phase of a new development or redevelopment project after completion, and does not refer to the construction phase of a project.

 PRE-DEVELOPMENT — The conditions that exist at the time that plans for the land development of a tract of land are submitted to the LID Authority.
 Where phased development or plan approval occurs (preliminary grading, roads and utilities, etc.), the existing conditions at the time prior to the first plan submission shall establish pre-development conditions.
 For the purpose of meeting the sizing criteria of structural stormwater management devices as required in these LID regulations [§ 410-20I(2)], the standard for characterizing pre-development land use for on-site areas shall be woods.